hansifer/tab-copy/website/src/pages/donate.md

-# Like Tab Copy?
+# Like Tab Copy? ❤️

-If you enjoy using Tab Copy, why not let us know by rating it and considering a donation.
+If you enjoy using Tab Copy, why not let us know by [rating it](https://chromewebstore.google.com/detail/tab-copy/micdllihgoppmejpecmkilggmaagfdmb/reviews) and considering a donation.

 ## Rate